ietf-wg-asdf/instance-information/draft-bormann-asdf-instance-information.md

 ## Patch Messages

-TODO: Reword

-Yet another purpose for instance message might be appyling an update to a device's configuration, e.g. via a so-called context patch message.
+Yet another purpose for instance messages is the application of updates to a device's configuration via a so-called patch message.
 Such a message is shown in {{code-sdf-context-patch}}, where a change of the device's `mountType` is reflected.
 This message type might be especially relevant for digital twins {{-digital-twin}}, where changes to physical